We invite students provisionally offered a place to study at Aston University for 2024 to apply for an Aston Forward Scholarship worth £5,000.

 - You must come from a household with an annual income which has been assessed as being £25,000 per year or below.
 (Note that you can apply for this scholarship before your household income assessment has been finalised by Student Finance England).

-- You will only be eligible to be considered for an Aston Undergraduate Scholarship approved on household income for an academic year if you have made an application to be income assessed from the same year by Student Finance England, Student Finance Wales, Student Finance Northern Ireland or Student Awards Agency for Scotland.
+- You will only be eligible to be considered for an Aston Forward Scholarship approved on household income for an academic year if you have made an application to be income assessed from the same year by Student Finance England, Student Finance Wales, Student Finance Northern Ireland or Student Awards Agency for Scotland.
 You can apply for a scholarship before your eligibility assessment has been finalised by the relevant awarding body.

 As well as meeting all of the above eligibility criteria, you must meet at least one of the below selection criteria.
 Please note, priority for scholarships will be given to those students who meet more than one of the selection criteria and whose essay questions are chosen by our assessors: